Lindeneg/dmi-open-data-go/README.md

 I'd love to use the wrapper in Go and thus why this module is being created.

-*Also, this is my first project in Go, any feedback is highly welcome.*
+*Also, as I'm quite new to Go, any feedback is highly welcome.*

 Todo: